How employee experience journey mapping helps create a positive workplace in 2025

 How CultureMonkey can improve the employee experience?

-How to design an employee journey map/Steps to create an employee journey map
+1. How to design an employee journey mapping process?

 To design an employee journey map, you should begin by identifying the employee journey stages, including pre-hire, onboarding, development, and separation.
 Then, create a list of touchpoints or interactions that an employee has with the organization at each stage.
 Finally, gather employee feedback through surveys, interviews, and focus groups to better understand their experiences.